 On April 4, 2018, the Board of Trustees of the John Simon Guggenheim Memorial Foundation approved the awarding of 173 Guggenheim Fellowships (including two joint Fellowships) to a diverse group of scholars, artists, and scientists.

 Martin Kern is a Sinologist who studies the textual culture of Chinese antiquity during the first millennium BCE.
-He is the Greg (’84) and Joanna (P13) Zeluck Professor in Asian Studies and Chair of the Department of East Asian Studies at Princeton University where he further directs “Comparative Antiquity: A Humanities Council Global Initiative.”
+He is the Joanna and Greg Zeluck ’84 P13 P18 Professorship in Asian Studies and Chair of the Department of East Asian Studies at Princeton University where he further directs “Comparative Antiquity: A Humanities Council Global Initiative.”

 Born and educated in Germany, he received his Dr. Phil. in Sinology, German Literature, and Art History from Cologne University in 1996.
 He taught at the University of Washington (1997-1998) and Columbia University (1998-2000) before moving to Princeton in 2000.
 At Renmin University of China (Beijing), he serves as Director of the International Center for the Study of Ancient Text Cultures and as Xin’ao Distinguished Visiting Chair in the Humanities.
 Kern has held multiple fellowships and visiting appointments in North America, Europe, and East Asia; in 2015, he was elected to the American Philosophical Society.